 Businesses and consumers are not usually a part of traditional models.
 We have realised however that to ensure sustainability of our efforts, we need to find ways to end the demand for child labour in businesses – otherwise, more children will be brought in to replace the ones we rescue.
 Bringing on business as a partner in our efforts is therefore a critical part of our work.

 We are engaging with businesses to find ways in which we can eliminate the demand for child labour.
 This includes changing attitudes among consumers by increasing awareness and demand for child labour free products (and reducing demand for products made with child labour), thereby increasing incentives for businesses to adopt transparency measures in their supply chains.
 To complement this, we will work with business to create processes by which we can assess potential problems in supply chains and find ways to address challenges jointly.
 We are also working within local communities to promote children staying in school, not in labour.

 This project is exciting and innovative, and asks the question – can we engage consumers and make them socially conscious and vote with their wallets, thereby making the most effective case for business to change?
 Can businesses be brought to care about issues not only by relying on their goodwill, but by actively making it economically and reputationally harmful for them not to do so?

 The British Asian Trust is well positioned to drive this change.
 We have deep links to business and private sector and have a thorough understanding of how to build partnerships that go beyond funding.
 Indeed, our work in Jaipur is a demonstration of how partners with complementary skill sets and knowledge can come together to create a model that is comprehensive, thorough, and unafraid to deal with complexity.

-By Karan Malik, Programme Manager - India, British Asian Trust
+Karan Malik, Head of Programmes - India, British Asian Trust.